 …in Zagreb…

-One of the most celebrated Christmas fairs in Croatia (if not in Europe!) is the impressive Advent in Zagreb which is held from early December through until early January each year.
+One of the most celebrated Christmas fairs in Croatia (if not in Europe!) is the impressive Advent in Zagreb, which is held from late November through until early January each year.
+(Expected dates this year – 28th November 2026 to 6th January 2027.)
 Zagreb is decorated to the max with lots of stunning Christmas decorations, and there’s plenty of fun for all ages to be had.
 Don’t forget the tasty festive food and drink too!
+Have a read of my reviews of the last two years: Advent in Zagreb 2025 and Advent in Zagreb 2024.

 …all over Croatia…